 Who do I help?

-- I help clients determine the short-term and long-term financial impact of any proposed divorce settlement.
-I also provide valuable information on financial issues that are related to the divorce, such as tax consequences, dividing pension plans, continued health care coverage, stock option elections and much more.
-I also help attorneys by helping the client make financial sense of proposals.
+- We help clients determine the short-term and long-term financial impact of any proposed divorce settlement.
+We also provide valuable information on financial issues that are related to the divorce, such as tax consequences, dividing pension plans, continued health care coverage, stock option elections and much more.
+We also help attorneys by helping the client make financial sense of proposals.

 Should a divorcing person hire me instead of a lawyer?

 - Definitely not!
 The IDFA™ highly recommends that any person getting a divorce seek legal counsel.
-My role is to assist the lawyer – not to replace the lawyer.
+Our role is to assist the lawyer – not to replace the lawyer.

 Do I help only men or only women?

-- I am trained to advocate for men and women.
-I simply interpret the numbers and help the lawyer build a strong case that’s in the client’s best interest.
+- We are trained to advocates for men and women.
+We simply interpret the numbers and help the lawyer build a strong case that’s in the client’s best interest.